OpenNebula/docs/source/provision_clusters/operations/cluster_operations.rst

 Edge Cluster Limitations
 ========================

-* Currently it is not possible to connect to VMs running in edge clusters through the normal :ref:`Sunstone mechanisms to access VM console <remote_access_sunstone>`, like for instance VNC.
-Other mechanisms that implies connection to the VM IP, such as SSH and RDP, work as in other VMs running in local clusters.
+* Currently it is not possible to connect to VMs running in edge clusters through the normal :ref:`Sunstone mechanisms to access VM console <remote_access_sunstone>`, such as VNC.
+Other mechanisms that connect to the VM’s IP, such as SSH and RDP, work as in other VMs running in local clusters.

 Creating a Cluster